 The Boulby Underground Laboratory is located at Boulby Mine, between Saltburn and Whitby on the North East coast of England and on the edge of the North Yorkshire Moors.
 Boulby is a working polyhalite mine operated by ICL-UK.
 Reaching 1,400m at its deepest point, it is the deepest mine in Great Britain.

-There are a huge network of roadways and caverns underground at Boulby with over 1000kms of tunnel having been excavated since beginning of mining operations in 1968.
-The salt and potash seams are left over from the evaporation of an ancient sea (the Zechstein Sea) over 200 million years ago.
-The main roadways and long-lasting caverns are cut into the rock-salt layer.
-Within the salt caverns, UK scientists and engineers have built a series of laboratories.
-With over 1100m of rock overhead reducing cosmic rays by a factor 1 million - and with the surrounding rock salt being low in natural background radioactivity - the laboratories make an ideal site for ultra-low background and deep underground science projects.
+There is a huge network of roadways and caverns underground at Boulby with over 1,000kms of tunnel having been excavated since the beginning of mining operations in 1968.
+The salt and potash seams mined are left over from the evaporation of an ancient sea (the Zechstein Sea) some 250 million years ago.
+The main roadways and long lasting caverns are cut into the rock salt layer.
+At the location of the Boulby Underground Laboratory there is 1,100m of rock overhead resulting in a reduction in the rate of natural cosmic rays of a factor of 1 million compared to surface levels.
+With this, and with the surrounding rock salt being low in natural background radioactivity, Boulby makes an ideal site for ultra-low background and deep underground science projects.